 A humidifier helps ease issues like nose bleeding, cracked skin, congestion, and allergy symptoms brought about by increased air dryness during the chilly winter months.

 Of course, there are other helpful measures to raise the humidity in winter including boiling water on your stove and planting buckets of water around the house.

 But as you might be aware, none of these can be as effective as humidifiers.

-This article reviews some of the best humidifiers to fight dry air during the winter season and will also highlight useful tips to help you land the best humidifier for winter.
+This article reviews some of the best humidifiers to fight dry air during the winter season and will also highlight useful tips to help you land the best.

 How humidifiers work